Are you interested in a possible insurance sales career working for Senior Life Insurance Company?

 Senior Life’s level of multi-level marketing culture varies from affiliated agency to affiliated agency.

-Some Senior Life affiliated agencies culturally are more your traditional multi-level marketing, focusing on mass-recruitment over personal production.
+Some Senior Life affiliated agencies focus on mass-recruitment over personal production, but not all.

 Bottom line, with ANY insurance sales organization, vet the agency to ensure the focus is on training top producers over mass recruitment.

-With Senior Life, since affiliated agencies dictate commission levels, compensation varies wildly.
+With Senior Life Insurance Company, since affiliated agencies dictate commission levels, compensation varies wildly.

 To maximize first-year commission earnings, you must sell VAP products.